ObolNetwork/obol-docs/docs/advanced/test-command.md

 To be able to establish direct connection, you have to ensure:

-- Your machine is publicly accessible on the internet or atleast a specific port is.
+- Your machine is publicly accessible on the internet or at least a specific port is.
 - You add flag `p2p-tcp-address` (i.e.: `127.0.0.1:9001`) flag and the port specified in it is free and publicly accessible.
 - You add the flag `p2p-external-ip` (i.e.: `8.8.8.8`) and specify your public ip.